 Many IDP women live below the poverty line and face increased risk of violence.
 Domestic violence is a growing threat as tensions emerge within IDP families, but female IDPs rarely report incidents of domestic violence because of fear or stigma, and acceptance of violence as a social norm.

-Among the problems faced by IDP population, some of the most important are unemployment and economic conditions, housing, health, education, access to land and security.

-Social security and access to services are some of the most acute problems for elderly and IDP women with disabilities.
-Property rights to their residence is another important concern.
-Human rights violations, underrepresentation in elections and consultations on development projects are also listed among important concerns for IDPs.

 The LAS offers free legal advice to IDPs.
 They are entitled to in-person and telephone/online consultation services.
 The LAS further provides legal aid, including court representation, to IDPs in the cases foreseen under the law.

-To better reflect the needs of the conflict affected and IDP women in the WPS NAP, consultation meetings were conducted across the ABLs in Anaklia, Ganmukhuri, Khurcha and Perevi.

-Thousands of people living across the occupation lines with the occupied regions are still affected by conflict in Georgia.
-It is impossible to systematically monitor and study the situation of women and children rights in the conflict-affected regions, especially on the other side of the ABL, due to a lack of access (see paragraphs 12-13 – Applicability of the Convention).

 The State Fund is operating specialized services for the elderly.
 More specifically residential homes for elderly are located in Tbilisi (55 beneficiaries, 24 women) and in Kutaisi (90 beneficiaries, 62 women).

 The homes for the elderly are specialized facilities operating 24/7 to provide accommodation and social services to individuals of retirement age with limited ability of selfcare, in line with the acting legislation.
-In addition, food is provided four times a day and personal hygiene supplies are available.
-Development of creative and practical skills and healthy lifestyle training is offered.
-Provision of first aid, in-patient and out-patient treatment services are provided.

 The state supports social services development, both residential and alternative services, as well as a wide range of community and family-type social services.
 In 2018, a Social Rehabilitation and Childcare State Programme was approved to provide a variety of services, including community services for elderly and persons with disabilities (accommodation, daily service and food three times a day, first aid, treatment-rehabilitation, in-patient and out-patient medical services, and other services).

-The services for the elderly are available to male and female beneficiaries.
-Currently, 13 community services for elderly people are available across Georgia, including 4 community services in Tbilisi, and other organizations in: Ozurgeti, Sighnaghi, Tsoni, Karelia, Lagodekhi, Rustavi, Gori and Telavi cities.
-Since 2013, the number of community organizations and geographic coverage has been steadily increasing.

 Since 1 January 2016, the female correctional facility is equipped with infrastructure and services for long-term visits.
 Female prisoners have a right to have 3 long-term visits and 2 additional visits per year as a form of encouragement.
 Based on a written request of the inmate, with mediation of the facility director and approval of the department director, a long-term visit can be prolonged to up to 47 hours.